FMU HONORS STUDENT HANDBOOK

 The Honors Student Advisory Council (HSAC) exists to represent the Honors student population, to advise the Director on any matters of interest to it, and to devise and coordinate co-curricular Honors activities.
 These activities may include but are not limited to involvement in campus events (e.g., Homecoming), Honors-specific events (e.g., Play & Pizza nights), and service opportunities.

 Candidates for the HSAC will be nominated at a reception at the beginning of each academic year.
 Immediately thereafter, nominees will forward short biographies/personal statements to the Director, who will assemble them as a ballot and distribute them via email to the Honors population.
 Elections will be conducted via email.
-The (non-freshman) nominee receiving the most votes will be declared the President; those candidates receiving the second, third and fourth most votes will be declared vice-presidents, though only one freshman (i.e., the one receiving the most votes) may be elected.
+The (non-freshman) nominee receiving the most votes will be declared the President; those candidates receiving the second and third most votes will be declared vice-presidents, though only one freshman (i.e., the one receiving the most votes) may be elected.

 The HSAC President will receive a stipend of $250 each semester, to be paid in the final week of that semester.
 The President will be expected to be particularly proactive in organizing Honors events, and to promote and positively represent FMU Honors.